egbaydarov/gpt-discord-bot/README.md

 - `id`: Replace # Your discord bot client ID with your bot's client ID.
 - `allowed_servers`: A list of IDs for servers where the bot is permitted:
   - Replace server1, server2 with the actual server IDs.
 Remove the second line if you only have one server.
+  - replace `log_channel_id` with the channel ID where you want to log the bot activity.
+Leave empty to disable.

 ### Step 4 : Configure OpenAI Settings and System messages: (Optional)